 7 REAGENTS

-7.1 Quality of Reagents — Unless specified otherwise, pure chemicals shall be employed in the test and distilled water (see IS: 1070) shall be used where the use of water as reagent is intended.
+7.1 Quality of Reagents — Unless specified otherwise, pure chemicals shall be employed in the test and distilled water (see IS 1070) shall be used where the use of water as reagent is intended.

 NOTE — ‘Pure chemicals’ shall mean chemicals that do not contain impurities which affect the test results.